-As the company has expanded beyond its foreign service roots in 2009, Clements Worldwide launched its ninth annual Expat Youth Scholarship, for students aged 13 to 21 experiencing life in foreign countries, including children of American Foreign Service members abroad.
+As the company has expanded beyond its foreign service roots in 2009, Clements Worldwide launched its annual Expat Youth Scholarship, for students aged 13 to 21 experiencing life in foreign countries, including children of American Foreign Service members abroad.
 Total scholarship contributions since 2009 will reach the $90,000 mark this year.
-“The EYS contest is another testament to Clements' ongoing commitment to the international expatriate community and cultural diplomacy as a way to encourage global peace and understanding,” says Beck.
+“The EYS contest is another testament to Clements' ongoing commitment to the international expatriate community and cultural diplomacy as a way to encourage global peace and understanding,” says Tuman.

 While Clements also supports other international events, like the Susan G. Komen Race for the Cure in Rome, Italy each year, it still makes time to look at how to make a difference closer to home.
-“Even though our business focus is global and is a defining characteristic of our company and employees, we also encourage our staff to give back locally,” says Beck.
+“Even though our business focus is global and is a defining characteristic of our company and employees, we also encourage our staff to give back locally,” says Tuman.
 “We sponsor employee volunteer days to engage around the DC area.”
 At the most recent outing in April, Clements employees volunteered at the National Arboretum to celebrate Earth Day by assisting with invasive species removal and other activities.

 “We believe all these efforts help Clements feel like more than just an insurance broker to our customers and our employees.
 We see a lot of destruction in the claims that come through from around the world, particularly in high-risk countries across the Middle East and Africa.
 But we also represent and protect people around the world, who refuse to accept that as the status quo.
-We are the insurance company that cares and we strive to live that every day,” says Beck.
+We are the insurance company that cares and we strive to live that every day,” says Tuman.

 Clements Worldwide is a proud sponsor of National Public Radio (NPR) and WAMU 88.5.
 Public Radio brings crucial news about the world through trusted voices and Clements Worldwide is happy to support this important programming.
 To listen to a segment sponsored by Clements Worldwide click here (the sponsorship announcement plays at the 7:50 time stamp).